SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/troubleshoot-azure-blob-storage-log-collection.md

 If you're using this function for quite some time then we recommend redeploying the solution with new ARM templates.

-If the error still persists in BlobTaskProducer function and failure rate > 1% then:
+If the error still persists in the BlobTaskProducer function, and the failure rate > 1%, do the following:

 * Increase the timeout of the BlobTaskProducer Function to 30 min in host.json by clicking on **App files**. <br/><img src={useBaseUrl('/img/send-data/azure-error1.png')} alt="error" width="800"/>